OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 You can find a reference implementation and instructions on how to [show a biometric authentication dialog](https://developer.android.com/training/sign-in/biometric-auth "Show a biometric authentication dialog") in the Android developer documentation.

 There are two `authenticate` methods available in the `BiometricPrompt` class.
-The difference is that one method is expecting a [CryptoObject](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt.CryptoObject.html "CryptoObject"), which adds an additional layer of security for the biometric authentication.
+One of them expects a [`CryptoObject`](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt.CryptoObject.html "CryptoObject"), which adds an additional layer of security for the biometric authentication.

 The authentication flow would be as follows when using CryptoObject: